-The impairment testing of goodwill was conducted for the cash-generating unit of diodes on 31 December 2021.
-This recoverable amount is \$492,194 thousand, which has been determined based on a value in use calculation using cash flow projections from financial budgets approved by management.
-The projected cash flows have been updated to reflect the change in demand for products and the going concern assumption for the unit.
-The pre-tax discount rate applied to cash flow projections in 2021 was between 11.75% and 14.81%, and the growth rate was the same as the long-term average growth rate for the industry.
+The impairment testing of goodwill was conducted for the cash-generating unit of diodes on 31 December 2022.
+This recoverable amount is \$829,491 thousand, which has been determined based on a value in use calculation using cash flow projections from five-year financial budgets approved by management.
+The projected cash flows have been updated to reflect the change in demand for products.
+The pre-tax discount rate applied to cash flow projections in 2022 was between 12.34% and 13.38%, and the growth rate was the same as the long-term average growth rate for the industry.
 Based on the result of this analysis, management did not identify an impairment of goodwill which was allocated to this cash-generating unit.